PhenomML/Stats285_F23/hw3_instructions.md

 ### Our current status:

 Parallel systems are heavily protected on the internet.
 We originally planned to host a database on Sherlock and get each of you credentials to write your data to the DB and then run the gather phase on your personal laptop.
 You would use the same code repository on FarmShare and your laptop.
 Alas, FarmShare codes cannot access Sherlock resources.
 We are looking at either using a Stanford managed instance of MySQL or a group managed instance of PostgreSQL on GCP.
 This will all be resolved by Wednesday and the code published on GitHub.

+We use a distributed version control system called `git` and a service called [GitHub](https://github.com) to reliably distribute our code.

 6. Look at the branches of different code already in this project: `git branch -a`